winglang/wing/libs/wingsdk/API.md

 The secret's name.

-If no name is provided then a new secret is provisioned in the target cloud.
-If a name is provided then the resource will reference an existing secret in the target cloud.
+If no name is provided then a new secret is provisioned in the target.
+If a name is provided then the resource will reference an existing secret in the target.

 ---